nylas-samples/nylas-hacktoberfest-2023/code-samples/calendar/python/delete_calendar/README.md

-# 🗓️ Delete Calendar Event
+# 🗓️ Delete a Calendar

-Delete calendar events using the Nylas Python SDK and Poetry.
+Delete a calendar using the Nylas Python SDK and Poetry.

 ## 📜 Introduction

-The `delete_calendar` project is a Python script that leverages the Nylas Python SDK to read and delete calendar events from a Nylas calendar.
-It's designed to provide a straightforward way to fetch, display, and delete calendar events using events ids.
+The `delete_calendar` project is a Python script that leverages the Nylas Python SDK to read and delete a calendar from a Nylas calendar.
+It's designed to provide a straightforward way to create, fetch, display, and delete a calendar using its id.

 ## ✨ Features

-- Read and delete calendar events using events ids.
+- Create, read and delete calendar using its id.
 - Handle Nylas API errors and edge cases.
 - Integrates with Poetry for dependency management.